-Fully Absorbed Finale: The "bookend episode" The Grand Old Lady, was actually an unfilmed series finale script from a previously-produced and cut short Ellery Queen series, albeit with the characters slightly changed to dance around rights issues.
+Fully Absorbed Finale: The "bookend episode" The Grand Old Lady was actually an unfilmed series finale script from a previously-produced and cut short Ellery Queen series, albeit with the characters slightly changed to dance around rights issues.
 Both series were produced by Levinson and Link, and they apparently decided not to let a good script go to waste.

-Identical Grandson: Jessica has a British cousin named Emma, also played by Angela Lansbury.
+Identical Cousin: Jessica has a British cousin named Emma, also played by Angela Lansbury.
 In the episode "Runs in the Family", only Emma was featured, with Jessica not appearing at all, and Emma proved to be a rather good sleuth herself.

 Magazine Decay: In-Universe example: a publishing magnate buys up a literary magazine called Literary Lines and adds Maxim-esque pictorals of bikini-clad ladies.
 This doesn't sit well with Jessica, who is under contract to have her first short story published in the magazine.